-5.9.1.
-The University and Town agree that the University, the State, or Carolina North tenants shall bear the cost of Town services required by Carolina North.
-The Carolina North Project shall be either revenue positive or revenue neutral for the Town.

-5.9.2.
-The Fiscal Impact Analysis on Carolina North (submitted March 3, 2009) shall be used as a guide to identify the costs and the revenues associated with Carolina North.

-5.9.3.
-Short Range Fiscal Plans
+- 5.9.1.
+The University and Town agree that the University, the State, or Carolina North Project tenants shall bear the cost of Town services required by the Carolina North Project.
+The Carolina North Project shall be either revenue positive or revenue neutral for the Town. - 5.9.2.
+The Fiscal Impact Analysis on Carolina North (submitted March 3, 2009) shall be used as a guide to identify the costs and the revenues associated with the Carolina North Project. - 5.9.3.
+Short Range Fiscal Plans - a.

-- a.
 The Town and University shall collaboratively undertake and regularly update Short Range Fiscal Plans (SRFP) that assess and address the fiscal impacts of the Carolina North Project on the Town.
 Each plan shall include an analysis of anticipated fiscal impacts and shall include agreements on how any adverse fiscal impacts on the Town are to be addressed.
 The report shall specifically address: (1) University and State payments for fire services provided by the Town; (2) contributions for capital facilities for police, fire, and emergency medical services identified in Section 5.13; and, (3) transportation costs identified in Section 5.8. - b.
 The fiscal impact analysis mandated by this Section shall build upon the model used for the March 3, 2009 fiscal impact analysis for Carolina North and shall use a mutually agreed upon methodology and process for updates to that analysis. - c.
-The Manager may suspend approval of all individual site development permits pursuant to this Agreement if a mutually satisfactory means by which negative fiscal impacts on the Town resulting from the Carolina North project are to be addressed is not agreed to by the University and Town within twelve months of the completion of each updated SRFP prepared pursuant to this Agreement.
+The Manager may suspend approval of all individual site development permits pursuant to this Agreement if a mutually satisfactory means by which negative fiscal impacts on the Town resulting from the Carolina North Project are to be addressed is not agreed to by the University and Town within twelve months of the completion of each updated SRFP prepared pursuant to this Agreement.
 Unless otherwise mutually agreed by the parties, this Agreement shall be deemed terminated by mutual consent of the parties if the suspension of individual site development permits continues for twelve (12) months in duration.
+In the event the Parties have not mutually agreed on a means for addressing negative fiscal impacts with twelve (12) months of completion of a SRFP, the Parties shall initiate good faith efforts to resolve this matter, including potential use of facilitators, mediators, or other alternate dispute resolution techniques.